suny-downstate-medical-center/netpyne/README.md

 # NetPyNE (python package)
 ## Description
-A Network development framework for Python-NEURON
+A Network development framework for Python-NEURON ([NetPyNE Documentation](http://neurosimlab.org/salvadord/netpyne_doc/))

 NEURON/Python-based modularized framework for network simulations with MPI.
 Using this modularized structure, users can define different models (including cell types, populations, connectivities, etc.) just by modifying a single parameters file, and easily simulate then in NEURON.
 Additionally, the framework allows to store a single data file with the following: